mwdocter/TeachBook/book/EI_manual_week16.md

 # EI manuals week 16

 ## This week's goal:
-Build an oscillator, for which the output frequency depends on the input light intensity
+Construct and analyze a light-dependent oscillator

 ## Topic of experiments
-- Oscillator 16A: Background and Simulation
+- 16A: Background and Simulation
-- Oscillator 16B: Assembly and Tests
+- 16B: Constructing Basic oscillator
-- Oscillator 16C: Light Sensor

-## ORIGINAL
-- Oscillator 16A: **Before** the Classroom Session - Background and Simulation
-- Oscillator 16B: **Before** the Classroom Session - Assembly and Tests
-- Oscillator 16C: **During** the Classroom Session - Light Sensor
+- 16C: Light-sensing with the oscillator

-Goal:
-- Build a complex circuit.
-- Understand the role of the Relaxation Oscillator in processing of the signal from a light sensor <br>